Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have combined to score more than 58.5 points in seven of 11 games this season.
+- Pittsburgh and its opponents have gone over the current 58-point total in eight of 11 games this season.

+- Syracuse's games have gone over 58 points in five of 11 chances this season.

+- The combined points per game average of the two teams, 69.8, is 11.8 points above Saturday's over/under.

-- The two teams combine to average 69.8 points per game, 11.3 more than the total in this contest.
+- These two squads combine to allow 50 points per game, 8.0 fewer than this contest's over/under.

-- The 50 combined points per game that these two squads have allowed this season are 8.5 fewer than the 58.5 total in this contest.

-- The average total in Panthers games this season is 59.0, 0.5 points above Saturday's total of 58.5.
+- The Panthers and their opponents have scored an average of 59.0 points per game in 2021, 1.0 more than Saturday's total.

-- The 58.5 total in this game is 7.8 points above the 50.7 average total in Orange games this season.
+- The 58 over/under in this game is 7.3 points higher than the 50.7 average total in Orange games this season.

 Pittsburgh Stats and Trends

-- In Pittsburgh's 11 games this year, it has eight wins against the spread.
+- Pittsburgh has eight wins against the spread in 11 games this year.

-- This season, the Panthers have an ATS record of 3-2 in their five games as a favorite of 11 points or more.
+- The Panthers have an against the spread record of 3-2 in their five games as a favorite of 13 points or more so far this season.

-- Pittsburgh's games this year have gone over the total in eight out of 11 opportunities (72.7%).
+- Pittsburgh's games this year have eclipsed the over/under in 72.7% of its opportunities (eight times in 11 games with a set point total).

-- When Pittsburgh records more than 25.9 points, it is 8-3 against the spread and 9-2 overall.
+- Pittsburgh is 8-3 against the spread and 9-2 overall this season when the team notches more than 25.9 points.

-- In games that Pittsburgh totals more than 330.2 yards, the team is 8-3 against the spread and 9-2 overall.
+- Pittsburgh is 8-3 against the spread and 9-2 overall when the team totals more than 330.2 yards.

-- The Panthers have turned the ball over 13 times this season, seven more turnovers than the Orange have forced (6).
+- This year, the Panthers have turned the ball over 13 times, seven more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.